pkoopratik/Sorting-simulator/README.md

 - Merge Sort

-# can be used for various arrays of integer
+# Can be used for various arrays of integer
-# we can give any array as an input
+# We can give any array as an input
-# we can change size of array
+# We can change size of array
-# we can increase or decrease speed of simulation
+# We can increase or decrease speed of simulation

 ### This is built using HTML, CSS, JavaScript <br/>